Abjad/abjad/abjad/docs/source/examples/ligeti.rst

 encapsulated, we can play around with it by changing the sequence of pitches.

-In order for each staff to carry its own sequence of independent measure changes, LilyPond requires some special set_ up prior to rendering.
+In order for each staff to carry its own sequence of independent measure changes, LilyPond requires some special setup prior to rendering.
 Specifically, one must move the LilyPond ``Timing_translator`` out from the score context and into the staff context.

 (You can refer to the LilyPond documentation on `Polymetric notation <http://lilypond.org/doc/v2.12/Documentation/user/lilypond/Displaying-rhythms#Polymetric-notation>`_